shermanflan/airflow-on-aks/README.md

 Azure operators to connect to the tenant.
 To generate:

 1. Use az cli to login
-2. Run: `ad sp create-for-rbac --sdk-auth > airflow.azureauth`
+2. Run: `az ad sp create-for-rbac --sdk-auth > airflow.azureauth`

 ## Deploy to Azure Container Instances
 It is possible to deploy a set of Airflow containers to a single ACI group.